reda-mouffok/BigQuery-Github-Analysis/README.md

 # BigQuery Github Analysis

-This project aims to extract github public data from BigQuery and providing a temporal distribution of GitHub commits per language using PySpark.
+This project aims to extract github public data from BigQuery and providing a temporal distribution of GitHub commits per language using PySpark and Docker.
+As well, this project provides a comparison between using DataFrame API or SQL API on Apache Spark V3.3.0.

 ## Requirement

-Before running the program, install :
+Before running the program, install Docker.
-- Python
-- PySpark
-- Google Cloud Library
-  - Installation command :```shell pip install --upgrade google-cloud-bigquery```
-- Matplotlib

 Enable Google Cloud BigQuery API on your GCP account, then create a Service Account for BigQuery API to grant permission to your Python script and export the key as json file.
 After, put the json file in the credentials' folder at the root of the project.

 ## Configuration

-**Spark :** you can add spark session configurations in the file  `/conf/app.properties`.
+**Spark :** you can add spark session configurations in the file  `/conf/app.yaml`.

 **Reading & saving data :** Due to cost, reading tables from BigQuery is done once, and the table is persisted in a folder, the function `read_public_data` can be used to read any public table present in BigQuery, you should provide the following arguments :
 - Spark : The SparkSession.